lupyuen/lupyuen.github.io/src/pinecone.md

 ## Form Factor

-The PineCone BL602 Evaluation Board has the same form factor as other wireless dev boards, like [EBYTE E73-TBB](https://medium.com/@ly.lee/coding-nrf52-with-rust-and-apache-mynewt-on-visual-studio-code-9521bcba6004?source=friends_link&sk=bb4e2523b922d0870259ab3fa696c7da) (which is based on nRF52832)
+The PineCone BL602 Evaluation Board has a similar form factor to other wireless dev boards, like [EBYTE E73-TBB](https://medium.com/@ly.lee/coding-nrf52-with-rust-and-apache-mynewt-on-visual-studio-code-9521bcba6004?source=friends_link&sk=bb4e2523b922d0870259ab3fa696c7da) (which is based on nRF52832)

 The PineCone board comes with a __USB-C Connector__.
 When connected to our computer via USB, the BL602 board is recognised as a Serial Device, ready to be flashed.

 ## Flashing Firmware

-We flash RISC-V firmware to the PineCone board through the __USB Serial Connection__ using the [BLFlashEnv Tool](https://pine64.github.io/bl602-docs/Developer_Environment/BLFlashEnv/BLFlashEnv.html)
+We flash RISC-V firmware to the PineCone board through the __USB Serial Connection__ using the [__BLFlashEnv Tool__](https://pine64.github.io/bl602-docs/Developer_Environment/BLFlashEnv/BLFlashEnv.html).

-The flashing steps are explained in the [Linux Starter Guide](https://pine64.github.io/bl602-docs/Quickstart_Guide/Linux/Quickstart_Linux_ubuntu.html) and the [Windows Starter Guide](https://pine64.github.io/bl602-docs/Quickstart_Guide/Linux/Quickstart_Linux_ubuntu.html).
+The flashing steps are explained in the [__Linux Starter Guide__](https://pine64.github.io/bl602-docs/Quickstart_Guide/Linux/Quickstart_Linux_ubuntu.html) and the [__Windows Starter Guide__](https://pine64.github.io/bl602-docs/Quickstart_Guide/Linux/Quickstart_Linux_ubuntu.html).

-The UART flashing protocol is described in the [BL602 Flash Programming](https://github.com/bouffalolab/bl_docs/tree/main/BL602_ISP/en) doc.
+The UART flashing protocol is described in the [__BL602 Flash Programming__](https://github.com/bouffalolab/bl_docs/tree/main/BL602_ISP/en) doc.

 _Are SWD and ST-Link supported for flashing firmware to the PineCone board?_

 Sorry no. SWD is available only on Arm Microcontrollers.
 (SWD was created by Arm)

-_(The flash programming doc seems to suggest that BL602 may be flashed from an SD Card via Secure Digital Input/Output)_
+_(The [BL602 Flash Programming](https://github.com/bouffalolab/bl_docs/tree/main/BL602_ISP/en) doc seems to suggest that BL602 may also be flashed from an SD Card via Secure Digital Input/Output)_

 ## Building Firmware